cheredia19/-each-us-presidential-election-1900s/README.md

  />

 ## 1912 | Woodrow Wilson (D) v.
 Theodore Roosevelt (P) and William H. Taft (R)

+Three candidates starred in the 1912 U.S. presidential election.
+The conservative wing of the Republican Party renominated incumbent President **William Howard Taft**.

+After former President **Theodore Roosevelt** failed to receive the GOP nomination, he called his convention and created the [Progressive Party](https://www.britannica.com/topic/Bull-Moose-Party), which nominated Roosevelt and ran candidates for other offices in big states.

+Democrat **Woodrow Wilson** was nominated on the 46th ballot of a contentious convention, thanks to the support of William Jennings Bryan, the three-time Democratic presidential candidate who still had a large and loyal following in 1912.

+The election brought a discussion about the country's future.
+The New Nationalism proposed by Roosevelt called for an interventionist government with robust regulatory powers, while Wilson's New Freedom advocated antimonopoly policies and a return to small businesses.

+Wilson defeated Roosevelt and Taft in the general election with a lopsided victory in the Electoral College.
+The Democrat nominee won 41.8% of the popular vote.
+His nearest rival (Roosevelt) won 27.4%.

+The Republican split aided his election.
+The sum of the popular votes for Taft and Roosevelt would have given the presidency to the GOP.

+Woodrow Wilson became the only elected President of the Democratic Party between 1892 and 1932 and the second of only two Democrats to be elected President between 1860 and 1932.
+The other one was Grover Cleveland.

+The 1912 election was the last in which a candidate who was not a Republican or Democrat came runner-up in either the popular vote or the Electoral College and the first where the 48 states of the continental United States participated.

 ### Popular votes by candidate